1587/speaking-exam/00-part2.md

 ```
 The picture is taken inside a building near the staircase.
 On the left, a man is walking and making a call.
 In the middle, two people are walking up the staircase,
-behind them, a lady and a man are picking up papers on the staircase.
+behind them, there is a lady picking up papers , another man is helping her.
 On the right, a man and a woman are standing and talking.
 I think they are busy with work.
 ```

 ![image](https://user-images.githubusercontent.com/2299635/170911697-ff0cc890-86b8-42b8-9bf9-cdac0d58dad8.png)

 ```
-The picture is taken in a laboratory/ˈlæbrətɔːri/ , with 4 people in white uniforms.
+The picture is taken in a laboratory/ˈlæbrətɔːri/ with 4 people in white.

-On the left, a man and a woman are sitting at a table and reading some books;
+On the left, a man and a woman are sitting and reading some books;

-In the middle, a woman is opening the fridge and taking out a sample.
+In the middle, there is a woman opening the fridge with something in her hand.

-On the right, there is woman is observing something through the microscope on the platform.
+On the right, there is another woman observing something with a microscope.
 i can see some lab tools in the background.
 ```